qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/authentication.rst

 .. _Adapt_plugins_to_use_Auth_infrastructure:

-Adapt plugins to use Auth infrastructure
+Adapt plugins to use Authentication infrastructure
 ========================================
-Many third party plugins are using httplib2 to create HTTP connections instead of integrating with ``QgsNetworkAccessManager`` and it's related Auth Infrastructure integration.
+Many third party plugins are using httplib2 to create HTTP connections instead of integrating with ``QgsNetworkAccessManager`` and its related Authentication Infrastructure integration.
 To facilitate this integration an helper python function has been created called ``NetworkAccessManager``.
-It's code can be found `here <https://github.com/boundlessgeo/qgis-geoserver-plugin/blob/master/geoserverexplorer/geoserver/networkaccessmanager.py#L78>`_.
+Its code can be found `here <https://github.com/boundlessgeo/qgis-geoserver-plugin/blob/master/geoserverexplorer/geoserver/networkaccessmanager.py#L78>`_.

 This helper class can used as in the the following snippet: